dimanu-py/dotfiles/README.md

 <a name=monitors></a>
 ### Monitors

 In my case, the monitor setup is a bit special because I use a docking station with Display Manager drivers.
 Under the [monitor](./monitors/.config/monitors/) package you can have more detailed information on how to setup everything and why the need of it.
-In summary:

 You don't need to follow these instructions if it's not your case.
 What I mainly use to set the monitors is [xrandr](https://wiki.archlinux.org/title/Xrandr)